davidwernerhh/manager-manual/README.md

-# Manual About Myself ™️ 🧀
+# Manual About Myself™️ 🧀
 Hi.
 My name is David Werner.
 I’m an engineering leader and consultant.
 I currently work as an Engineering Directory at XING, previously as a Technical Product Lead at InnoGames.
 I did freelance work before that for more than ten years.
 I am coming from a strong backend-leaning technical background and did most of my projects in PHP and Java.

 I am managing, building and growing teams for many years now.
 I champion engineering best-practices and have a distinct emphasis on software quality, Continous Integration, and automation tools.